JosephJohnAlexander/Codesans/README.md

 IBM Plex Mono is released under SIL OpenFont License, and I don't accept glyphs of numbers 6 and 9.

-Characters from E012 to E017 are numbers I designed for hexadecimal, because I think the style of glyphs of latin alphabets from A to F, are different from the style of glyphs from characters 0 to 9.
+Characters from E000 to E006 are numbers I designed for hexadecimal, because I think the style of glyphs of latin alphabets from A to F, are different from the style of glyphs from characters 0 to 9.
 I designed a character as the symbol of the hexadecimal number system and stored it at codepoint E018.

+I created some handscript-style glyphs, and made them oblique, that is just the Italic.
+I stored the original version (did not oblique) of these handscript-style glyphs in Codesans Upright Script.
+The name 'Upright' is derived from 'upright italics' of the third sentence of the first paragraph of the context of 'How much slant?' of http://designwithfontforge.com/en-US/Italic.html.

 Glyphs are influenced by photos: https://cn.bing.com/images/search?view=detailV2&id=AE907D1D855815643970C9B106977C54E87E8E52 (Runic)